 Our customer, Jerry S. from Sussex, N.J., laid colored concrete pavers for a walkway in the backyard.
 He used several different colors and it looked great.
 Later a pool was added and a deck poured in gray concrete.
 The gray concrete color wasn’t complimentary to the pavers so Jerry decided to come back to Direct Colors for a complimentary color to his previous work.

 As the multicolor look of the pavers was already “busy,” Jerry was looking for something with a more solid, neutral appearance.
 Acid stain generally provides variegated finish and probably wouldn’t be the best option for this project.
 Jerry also preferred something he could quickly apply, seal and get on with his summer.

-Jerry submitted a free design consultation about his project and we recommended he consider staining the pool deck using Liquid Colored Antique Concrete Stain.
-Our concrete stain provides even, rich color and is our easiest colorant to apply – shake, spray and dry.
+Jerry submitted a free project consultation about his project and we recommended he consider staining the pool deck using Antiquing Concrete Stain Colors.
+This exterior concrete stain provides even, rich color and is our easiest colorant to apply – shake, spray and dry.
 No question he could have the whole pool deck finished and back in service over a weekend.

-Jerry tried a colored antiquing stain trial kit to test color and color combination before ordering.
+Jerry tried a colored antiquing stain trial kit to test color and color combination before ordering full sizes.
 The samples take only a few minutes to apply with a foam brush and can be scrubbed off later with stiff bristle brush and a soapy water solution.
-Ultimately he selected the concrete stain colors Cumin and Russet.
-For a 1000 sq. ft pool deck, Jerry ordered 10 gallons of Cumin, 3 gallons of Russet and 10 gallons of solvent-based satin finish acrylic concrete sealer, our #1 outdoor concrete sealer.